trek-view/basecamp/trek-pack/v2/processing.md

 You can now press the play button to start the export.

 When complete, you'll have an `.mp4` file in the output directory specified (shown and configurable in bottom menu of app).

+## End

+This completes the guide to the Trek Pack v2.